-Because upfront costs are one of the main reasons renters hesitate when considering a move, owners now have access to risk-free options to lower move-in costs for renters without harming their leasing process or your leasing performance.
-Owners who offer Rhino’s security deposit insurance report increased rates of renter satisfaction across the board.
+Because upfront costs are one of the main reasons renters hesitate when considering a move, owners now have access to risk-free options to lower move-in costs for renters without harming their leasing process or leasing performance.

 It may feel procedural for you and your team, but approval is a big deal for renters.
 Making sure they feel celebrated in this moment can help you connect with renters and build positive sentiment.
 We’ve seen owners do this in all sorts of ways, including handwritten notes, small gift baskets, free trials of community facilities, and more.
 Get creative and it just might pay off.

 Your renters shouldn’t only hear from you when they move in or when it’s time to pay rent.
 It’s often beneficial for site teams to use surveys and newsletters to make renters feel informed about what’s happening in their communities.
 While newsletters are a good way to let renters know you’re communicating with them because you want to and not because you have to, the real opportunity for owners is to use surveys to create enthusiasm around renewal.
 Try using surveys in the following ways: